-Phonological knowledge: For deaf readers the question of the relationship between phonological awareness and reading needs to be explored from two angles: first, the amount that the hearing threshold of deaf readers mediates phonological awareness, and second, what other language components affect reading for deaf readers if phonological awareness is not a predictor of reading achievement.
+For deaf readers the question of the relationship between phonological awareness and reading needs to be explored from two angles: first, whether the hearing threshold level of deaf readers mediates phonological awareness and, second, what other language components affect reading for deaf readers if phonological awareness is not a predictor of reading achievement.
 The first question was tested by Kyle and Harris (2006), who found that phonological awareness in English was significantly correlated with reading ability in deaf students only if hearing loss was not controlled.
 They suggested that phonological awareness and reading can be mediated by hearing level in deaf children.
-Studies that tested the second question found that phonological decoding ability3 of the spoken language is not a predictor of reading comprehension for deaf readers (Mayberry, Giudice, & Lieberman, 2011; Miller, et al., 2012).
-Miller, et al. (2012) found that the variance in reading comprehension of deaf children from four orthographic backgrounds (Hebrew, Arabic, English and German) cannot be related to their phonological decoding skills in the spoken language.
+A child with more severe hearing loss will have lower scores on phonological awareness tasks and on reading tasks.
+Some studies that tested the second question found that phonological decoding ability2 of the spoken language is not a predictor of reading comprehension for deaf readers (Mayberry et al., 2011; Miller et al., 2012).
+Miller et al. (2012) found that the variance in reading comprehension of deaf children from four orthographic backgrounds (Hebrew, Arabic, English, and German) cannot be related to their phonological decoding skills in the spoken language.
 Their results showed that the most skilled readers among the 213 tested participants did not perform better on the decoding tasks than did the less skilled readers.
 In contrast, syntax and semantic knowledge did explain the variance in reading comprehension of the deaf readers in their study.
-In a meta-analysis study, Mayberry, Giudice and Lieberman (2011) found that phonological coding ability skills and phonological awareness abilities predicted only 11% of the variance in reading ability in deaf participants.
+In their meta-analysis, Mayberry et al. (2011) found that phonological coding skills and phonological awareness abilities predicted only 11% of the variance in reading ability in deaf participants.
 These results suggest that phonological knowledge in the spoken language is not a prominent mediator of reading comprehension for deaf readers.